FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/television/lena-zavaroni-and-music/1979-06-13-lena-zavaroni-and-music.md

 ---
 layout: post
-title: Lena Zavaroni and Music
+title: Lena Zavaroni and Music &#124; Episode 4
 maintitle: Lena Zavaroni and Music
 subtitle: Episode 4
 description: Lena's guests this week are Helen Gelzer, Adrian Hedley and Johnny Hutch and The Herculeans.
+media: BBC One
+post_description: Lena's guests this week are Helen Gelzer, Adrian Hedley and Johnny Hutch and The Herculeans.
 image: /assets/images/BBC/lena-zavaroni-image-copyright-bbc.jpg
 categories: [BBC One, Lena Zavaroni and Music]
 ---